Privacy Notice (Version 1.1 – dated August 1, 2022)

-6. How and Where Do We Store or Transfer Your Personal Data?
+6. How and Where Do You Store or Transfer My Personal Data?

 We will in principle only store or transfer your personal data within the European Economic Area (the “EEA”).
 The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein.
 This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.

 Should it nevertheless be necessary to transfer your personal data outside of the EEA, we will take measures to ensure that your personal information is protected at all times (for example, signed standard contractual clauses).

 We may sometimes contract with selected third parties to supply services to you on our behalf.
 In some cases, those third parties may require access to some or all of your personal data that we hold.